-Today, especially, I wanted to spend some time bringing some of the cut flowers from the yard to enliven our wintry dormant space.
-We have lilacs blooming, tulips and dandelions everywhere, the dogwood tree just bloomed and our little magnolia is trying so so hard out there (after battling an unexpected frost).
+Today, especially, I wanted to spend some time bringing some of the cut flowers from the yard to enliven the wintry dormant space.
+The lilacs are blooming, tulips and dandelions everywhere, the dogwood tree just bloomed and the little magnolia is trying so so hard out there (after battling an unexpected frost).
 Taking time to cut and arrange flowers for the house is my favorite spring task.
-I love it so much, and it totally transforms our space.
+I love it so much, and it totally transforms the space.

 Today, I’m tasking with a simple and delicious aromatic combination of Milky Oat Tops, Spearmint, Lemon Balm & Holy Basil (Rama).
 I gravitate towards milky oats (Avena sativa) constantly for it’s nourishing and sweet quality.
 You can use either the spikelets (shown here) or the oat straw in this formula.
 The spikelets are the flowering body in the process of growing the mature seed, and before they get to the mature seed they go through a “milky stage” often in the spring that houses quite a hefty dose of nutrients.
 Often I grind up my milky oats in a vitamix just before using them.
 Milky oats has a tonic, nourishing effect on the body and is ideal for when I have kind of nervous exhaustion pattern (winter!) and need some deep building nourishment.
 Lemon balm (Melissa officinalis) is my lifesaver for keeping me mentally alert and on track and also uplifts my mood.
 It’s such a happy herb, aromatic and calming yet focusing for my mind.
 Holy Basil (Ocimum tenuiflorum), oh, how I love you, is my ultimate hug in a cup.
 For when I’m feeling spiritually murky or emotionally despondent.
 For when I’m shaking off the winter cobwebs.
 Rama has a bit of a cooler and more mellow flavor which tastes particularly delicious at room temperature for spring time tea.
 Finally, spearmint (Mentha spicata) always adds a touch of cooling aromatic and minty flavor to any tea.
 Since I like to make this tea formula relatively room temperature and sip all day, the addition of spearmint helps to keep the tea balanced and flavorful all day long.